 Understanding how and why people buy books is your first step towards being a successful indie publisher.

-You need to be a little tech savvy and know how to exploit social media and attract attention via your blog with good use of SEO.
+You need to be a little tech-savvy and know how to exploit social media and attract attention via your blog with good use of SEO.

-Most of all though, you need to know how to leverage categories and keywords for your books.
+Most of all, though, you need to know how to leverage categories and keywords for your books.

 Getting your book into the right place for readers of your genre to find is more powerful than any other form of book marketing.

-The new breed of successful Indie authors are quietly and studiously using data to help readers find their books on Amazon and other retailers.
+The new breed of successful Indie authors is quietly and studiously using data to help readers find their books on Amazon and other retailers.
 It is an electronic form of getting your book on a shelf at the front of a bookstore.

 In line six, the book, The Rose Garden, is fiction, so it needs to be ignored.
-But you can see that the monthly sales for books related to rose care and rose gardening is very small.
+But you can see that the monthly sales for books related to rose care and rose gardening are very small.
 The best selling book is making $73.00 per month.

 Now let’s looks at contemporary romance.